LatitudeAdjustment/auth1/README.md

 - Sign Out, Log out
 - Sign Up, Register

-Shouldn't both words in these phrases be capitalized?
+Shouldn't all/both words in these phrases be capitalized when presented to user?